You have chosen your breeds, placed your order and are waiting for the arrival of your new chickens.

 5. Heat lamp

-Baby chicks are unable to maintain body temperature for the first critical days, and you will notice they will all huddle together for warmth.
+Baby chicks cannot maintain body temperature for the first critical days, and you will notice they will all huddle together for warmth.

 After that, you should drop the temperature by 5 degrees/week.